HacKanCuBa/passphrase-py/README.md

 ## How to use it

 **Passphrase** can be used as a *package* in other apps, or as a *stand-alone script*.

-In any case, just download the files, preferrably fom the [latest release](https://github.com/HacKanCuBa/passphrase-py/releases/latest) - releases are always signed -.
+Start by downloading the files, preferrably fom the [latest release](https://github.com/HacKanCuBa/passphrase-py/releases/latest) - releases are always signed -.

 ### As a package